Mixing time and cutoff for the adjacent transposition shuffle and the simple exclusion: Proof of Theorem 2.2 : Upper bound for the mixing time of the AT shufle

 \subsection{Strategy}

-We are now ready to prove the asymptotics for the mixing time for the AT-shuffle.
-As the lower bound is already known (\cite[Theorem 6]{cf:Wilson} see also Section \ref{lbexp} of the present paper), we only need to prove in this section that for every $\gep>(0,1)$, $\delta>0$ for all $N$ sufficiently large
+We are now ready to prove the asymptotics for the mixing time for the AT shuffle.
+As the lower bound is already known (\cite{cfWilson},\vadjust{\goodbreak} Theorem~6; see also Section~\ref{lbexp} of the present paper), we only need to prove in this section that for every $\varepsilon>(0,1)$, $\delta>0$ for all $N$ sufficiently large,

 Let us now explain how we plan to prove \eqref{uopbound}.
-We run a censored dynamics with the following censoring scheme: \begin{itemize} \item [(i)] During a time $(\delta/3)\frac{N^2}{2\pi^2} \log N$ we cancel the updates occurring at $x_i$, $i\in\{1,\dots,K-1\}$ with $K$ chosen to be $\lceil 1/\delta \rceil$.
-According to Proposition \ref{wilson} this gives enough time to mix the order of the set of cards whose label belong to $\{x_{i-1}+1,\dots ,x_i\}$. \item [(ii)] Then, during a time $\frac{N^2}{2\pi^2}(1+\gd/3) \log N$, we run the dynamics with no censoring.
-Using Lemma \ref{boudk} and monotonicity, we prove that after such a time, the distribution of the skeleton $\bar \sigma_t$ comes close to equilibrium (this is the most delicate part). \item [(iii)] Finally during a time $(\delta/3)\frac{N^2}{2\pi^2} \log N$, we censor the updates of the $x_i$s again.
-Using Proposition \ref{wilson} and the fact that the skeleton is at equilibrium we prove that the dynamics puts the semi-skeleton $\hat \sigma$ at equilibrium. \end{itemize} After all these steps, the distribution of the semi-skeleton is close to $\hat \mu$ and the distribution of the order of the cards whose label belongs $\{x_{i-1}+1,\dots, x_i\}$ is close to uniform (for each $i$).
-Thus, using Lemma \ref{cross}, we can conclude that $\sigma_t$ has come close to equilibrium.
-The censoring inequality (Proposition \ref{censor}) guarantees that $\sigma_t$ is even closer to equilibrium for the non-censored dynamics and this implies \eqref{uopbound}.
+We run a censored dynamics with the following censoring scheme: \begin{itemize}[(iii)] \item[(i)] During a time $(\delta/3)\frac{N^2}{2\pi^2} \log N$ we cancel the updates occurring at $x_i$, $i\in\{1,\dots,K-1\}$ with $K$ chosen to be $\lceil1/\delta\rceil$.
+According to Proposition~\ref{wilson} this gives enough time to mix the order of the set of cards whose label belongs to $\{x_{i-1}+1,\dots,x_i\}$. \item[(ii)] Then, during a time $\frac{N^2}{2\pi^2}(1+\delta/3) \log N$, we run the dynamics with no censoring.
+Using Lemma~\ref {boudk} and monotonicity, we prove that after such a time, the distribution of the skeleton $\bar \sigma_t$ comes close to equilibrium (this is the most delicate part). \item[(iii)] Finally during a time $(\delta/3)\frac{N^2}{2\pi^2} \log N$, we censor the updates of the $x_i$s again.
+Using Proposition~\ref{wilson} and the fact that the skeleton is at equilibrium, we prove that the dynamics puts the semi-skeleton $\widehat\sigma$ at equilibrium. \end{itemize} After all these steps, the distribution of the semi-skeleton is close to $\widehat\mu$ and the distribution of the order of the cards whose label belongs $\{x_{i-1}+1,\dots, x_i\}$ is close to uniform (for each $i$).
+Thus, using Lemma~\ref{cross}, we can conclude that $\sigma_t$ has come close to equilibrium.
+The censoring inequality (Proposition~\ref{censor}) guarantees that $\sigma_t$ is even closer to equilibrium for the noncensored dynamics, and this implies~\eqref{uopbound}.